mainmatter/mainmatter.com/_posts/2020-06-05-pwa-features-2020-comparison.md

 context.
 See the table above for the full list.

-On the desktop, native hardware features are mostly limited to the harddrive, camera and microphone as well as geolocation.
+On the desktop, native hardware features are mostly limited to the harddrive, camera, and microphone as well as geolocation.
 Like any browser or app, it neatly prompts the user to give or block access to the hardware.
-There just aren't that many native sensors in a desktop device, except hardware that plugs directly into the OS environment (e.g. bluetooth headphones, harddrives, or USB devices).
+There just aren't that many native sensors in a desktop device, except hardware that plugs directly into the OS environment (e.g. bluetooth headphones, hard drives, or USB devices).

 ### What native software features are accessible by PWAs?

-For a PWA to be fully indistinguishable from a native app, it needs to blend in with the operating softwares native user experience.
-For example, native push notifications, keyboard shortcuts and gestures give that native feeling.
+For a PWA to be fully indistinguishable from a native app, it needs to blend in with the native user interactions offered by the operating software.
+For example, native push notifications, keyboard shortcuts, and gestures give that native feeling.

 On mobile devices most basic software features are now supported, such as the swipe back and switch-app gestures.
 Both Android and iOS also allow auto-filling